altairObandoAxxis/sis11sdk-ios/README.md

         // Access the shared instance of the singleton let sdk = sis11sdk.shared

-        // Use the framework's functionalities
+        // Use the frameworks functionalities
         sdk.doAuth(credentials: Credentials(email: "your email", clave: "your password")) }
 }